OthankQ/100-days-of-code/r1-log.md

 ### R1D67
 Finished up to lecture 137 and finished the gradient background generator challenge.
 The lectures are covering advanced JS now!
 Interesting stuff!

+### R1D68
+Finished the Advanced JS section of the course.
+Worked on optional coding exercises at the end of the section and was wondering, what's the reasonable amount of time I should put into these coding challenges before I moved on.